Masaharu Morimoto: Other television appearances

 In 1999, Masaharu Morimoto and Rokusaburo Michiba went to Indonesia appearing on Resep Oke Rudy broadcast on RCTI and Media Partner Tabloid Wanita Indonesia.

 In the 2010 season of American version of Hell's Kitchen, Iron Chef Morimoto made an appearance on the show teaching the contestants how to make sushi.
 The contestants then had to replicate his dish.

 In Season 8 of Top Chef, Iron Chef Morimoto was the Guest Judge.
 Each finalist had to make a "Last Supper" for one of the judges.
 Finalist Antonia Lofaso prepared a traditional Japanese meal for Morimoto, consisting of miso soup and a sashimi bento.
+He returned to Top Chef in Season 21 as the final group of chefs participated on a cruise line.
+Before the group of them had to prepare an 8-course fish meal together, Morimoto cooked them dinner.
+He discussed his work in creating a global fish program with Holland America Line.
+He serves as an ambassador.

 In 2016 he participated as a guest in the 6th edition of Masterchef Italia.
-His task was to evaluate the contenstants in cooking a selection of Japanese dishes.
+His task was to evaluate the contestants in cooking a selection of Japanese dishes.

 Morimoto has made guest appearances as himself on the CBS television series Hawaii Five-0, which is filmed on location in Hawaii.
 He made his first appearance in the season 1 episode "Ma Ke Kahakai".

 In Season 10 of MasterChef, Iron Chef Morimoto was the Guest Judge for the King of the Crabs battle.

 Morimoto made a guest appearance in the 4 Million Subscriber Special of Binging with Babish, in which he prepared fugu for Andrew Rea's "death sandwich."

+In November 2022, The Roku Channel ordered a cooking competition series featuring the chef, Morimoto's Sushi Master.
+The series is hosted by Lyrica Okano, with Morimoto serving as the lead judge.
+In September 2023, Roku renewed the series for a second season.